 View this article in Bahasa Malaysia.

-This article is a guideline to attain permission to exit and return to Malaysia for Expatriate /Skilled Worker/Knowledge Worker/Residence Pass-Talent (RP-T)/Professional Visit Pass, Dependents/Long Term Social Visit Pass((LT-SVP)/Foreign Maids.
+This article is a guideline to attain permission to exit and return to Malaysia for Expatriate /Skilled Worker/Knowledge Worker/Residence Pass-Talent (RP-T)/Professional Visit Pass, Dependents/Long Term Social Visit Pass((LT-SVP)/Foreign Maids during Recovery Movement Control Order(RMCO) from 31/8/20 - 31/12/20.

 Covid-19 pandemic has prompted for a close border concept and poses unprecedented challenges to employers with expatriate workers.
 This leads to confusion and questions on expatriate's welfare and movement within Malaysia.
 Are they not allowed to exit Malaysia at all?

-But worry not as The Expatriate Services Division (ESD) has issued a standard of procedures for an expatriate to exit and return to Malaysia for work.
+But worry not as Immigration Malaysia has issued a standard of procedures for an expatriate to exit and return to Malaysia for work.

 Procedure for Exit and Return - For expatriate with below Active Pass who desires to leave Malaysia and return afterwards: